Warnings: gore, murder.

 Lan Wangji said no more.
-He walked to Wei Wuxian’s level and then past him, into the inn’s doorframe; and Wei Wuxian thought for a terrible moment that he would not look back.
+He walked to Wei Wuxian’s level and then past him, into the tavern’s doorframe; and Wei Wuxian thought for a terrible moment that he would not look back.
 That the picture of his back disappearing into shadow would be the last he saw of him.

 But Lan Wangji held the door open for him.
 He looked him in the eye in silence, his outstretched arm the same as the one Wei Wuxian had offered him years ago.

 The tavern was quiet and deserted in the hours of mid-afternoon.
 All who would come here to drink would do so later at night, and what few were seated were travelers, weary and gaunt, wrapped in long and dust-smeared cloaks.

 “You don’t drink, do you,” Wei Wuxian said after they were served.
 The liquor sold here was strong, yellow in color, as bitter as it was sweet.
 He downed a cup of it before he was able to speak, and another after his question.

 “Alcohol is forbidden in the Cloud Recesses,” Lan Wangji replied calmly.